March 25, 2021

 Can something as innocent sounding as baby powder make you more vulnerable to health issues as serious as cancer?

-- It Increases The Risk Of Ovarian Cancer – All kinds of talcum powder, including baby-friendly variants, may expedite the development of ovarian cancer if female genitalia is exposed to it on a regular basis for a prolonged period.
+All kinds of talcum powder, including baby-friendly variants, may expedite the development of ovarian cancer if female genitalia are exposed to it on a regular basis for a prolonged period.

-- Reducing Usage Is A Safer Bet For Women – It may be a wise choice for everyone to avoid the application of talcum powder directly on genitalia or on hygiene products, such as sanitary napkins.
-However, if you are already in the high-risk category due to other factors like obesity, you are better off avoiding the use of talcum powder altogether.
+It may be a wise choice for everyone to avoid the application of talcum powder directly on genitalia or on hygiene products, such as sanitary napkins.
+However, if you are already in the high-risk category for cancer due to other factors like obesity, you are better off avoiding the use of talcum powder altogether.